lzq114514/Pangenome-Graph-Annotation-PGA-pipeline/README.md

     `python3 4xunzhaogff.py ninanjie`

-    - Modify the parameters `input_gff` and `input_fna` in the script to point to the reference genome's GFF and FASTA files.
+    - Modify the parameters “input_gff” and “input_fna” in the script to point to the reference genome's GFF and FASTA files.